MayroseLab/conda_tutorial/README.md

 __Cons__: When you start to accumulate many packages in your env, the chances of clashes increase.
 That is, at some point conda will not be able to resolve the dependencies in a way that everything plays nicely together.
 However, if your env is not too crazy, this shouldn't happen.

 ### 2. "Divide and conquer"
 If you have several projects or fields in which you work, you might want to have multiple envs, and just activate the relevant ones when you need them.
-Env could be created per project, or per programming language (`python2`,`python3`,`R`), or per field (`genomics`,`phylogenetics`,`machine_learning`).
-If you choose to work this way, it's particularly important to keep your yaml files and env tidy.
+Envs could be created per project, or per programming language (`python2`,`python3`,`R`), or per field (`genomics`,`phylogenetics`,`machine_learning`).
+If you choose to work this way, it's particularly important to keep your yaml files and envs tidy.
 __Pros__: modularity, you only load relevant packages, lower chances of clashes.
 __Cons__: High maintenance, you might need to install the same package in several envs.